1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 Human History Timeline

 Prehistory and Ancient music were discussed in the Preface and Musical Elements unit.
-The remainder of this textbook focuses on the Post-classical period, Early Modern and Late Modern.
+The remainder of this textbook is mainly focused on the musical diversity of the Post-classical period, Early Modern, and Late Modern.

 Stylistic Eras